pariweshh/accessibility-auditor/docs/SETUP.md

 - Increase timeout in `lib/scanner.ts`
 - Upgrade to Vercel Pro for 60-second timeout

-**Issue: "Out of memory"**

-- Scan simpler pages
-- Reduce concurrent scans
+**Issue: "Failed to connect to browser" (Production)**

+- Check BROWSERLESS_TOKEN is set in Vercel
+- Verify token is valid at browserless.io dashboard
+- Check you haven't exceeded 1000 sessions/month
+- Verify WebSocket connections allowed in your network

+**Issue: "Browserless session limit exceeded"**

+- Check usage at browserless.io dashboard
+- Free tier: 1000 sessions/month
-- Upgrade to Vercel Pro for more memory
+- Consider upgrading to Pro plan if needed
+- Or wait for monthly reset

 ### Getting Help